pyorot/sspc/docs/gecko.md

 ## Idioms

 ### Address
-Base address is usually set to `80000000`, which makes all of GC mem accessible by adding the codetype (writing e.g. `04` as `04000000`) to the address (resulting in a range of e.g. `04000000` to `05200000`).
-A convenient way to access Wii memory is to find (or set) a variable to `90000000`, then load that variable's *address* to the pointer address.
+Base address is usually set to `80000000`, which makes all of GC memory accessible by adding the codetype (writing e.g. `04` as `04000000`) to the address (resulting in a range of e.g. `04000000` to `05200000`).
+A convenient way to access Wii memory is to find (or set) a permanent variable to `90000000`, then load its *address* to the pointer address.
 Then BA covers GC and PA covers Wii.

 *Changing BA/PA to non-`x0000000` values to use offsets is a faff imo bc of the lost direct comparison with Dolphin Memory Engine among other things.*